isa-group/SLA4OAI-ResearchSpecification/Specification.md

 Based on the standards proposed by the [OAI](https://openapis.org/specification), SLA4OAI builds on top of it to add an optional profile for defining SLA (Service Level Agreements) over the APIs.

-This SLA definition in a neutral vendor flavor will allow to foster innovation in the area where APIs expose and documents its SLA, API Management tools can import and measure such key metrics and composed SLAs for composed services aggregated way in a standard way.
+This SLA definition in a neutral vendor flavor will allow fostering innovation in the area where APIs expose and documents its SLA, API Management tools can import and measure such key metrics and composed SLAs for composed services aggregated way in a standard way.

 ### 1.1 Contents

 A. This specification describes the format for defining SLAs over APIs in a neutral technology way.

-B. The **Basic SLA Management Service** [spec](./operationalServices.md) provides a basic not-normative runtime proposal API for measure and SLA enforcement defined in (A).
+B. The **Basic SLA Management Service** [spec](./operationalServices.md) provides a basic not-normative runtime proposal API for SLA measuring and enforcing, as defined in (A).

 C. Reference implementations are provided to show (A) and (B) in a real examples:

-   1. Server side implementations: [sla-service-mock](https://sla-service-mock.herokuapp.com/), governify/v6
+   1. Server side implementations:
    2. Client side implementations: plugins for generated [Hivepod](https://www.hivepod.io) backends.

 ## 2. Execution Model